cswin/KerasTutorial/UNet/README.md

 The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/), and I've downloaded it and done the pre-processing.

-You can find it in folder data/membrane.
+You can find it in folder data.

 ### Data augmentation